thet/quintagroup.dropdownmenu/README.txt

 * add quintagroup.dropdownmenu to eggs in your buildout
 * install Plone DropDown Menu in Plone via Site Setup -> Add-ons

-Find more details inside docs/INSTALL.txt
+Find more details on the topic inside docs/INSTALL.txt